 Types of immunotherapy

-Cancer treatments do not always fit easily into a certain type of treatment.
+Immunotherapy treatments do not always fit easily into a certain type or group of treatments.
 This is because some drugs or treatments work in more than one way and belong to more than one group.
 So you might hear the same drug or treatment called different things.

 For example, a type of immunotherapy called checkpoint inhibitors are also described as a monoclonal antibody or targeted treatment.